Introduction to Contemporary Arts and Politics

-The online presentation and seminar sessions are scheduled at 4 pm (Swedish time, CET) on the following days:
+There are 22 online lecture, seminar and workshop events.
+The online presentation and seminar sessions are scheduled between 3 pm - 6pm CET (break between 4.15-4.30 pm) on the following days:

 You will require reliable internet access and headphones with mic.
 Presentations will typically be recorded and posted online for students to access during the course.
 Participation in the course means that your contributions to discussion in response to the formal presentations may be recorded for this purpose.

 The formal presentations can be attended live and also accessed via recordings published online, at whatever time suits your personal timetable needs.
-However, it is strongly recommended that you attend the ‘live’ online the discussion sessions, as these will not always be recorded and these offer the best opportunity to interact with the other participants on the course
+However, it is strongly recommended that you attend the ‘live’ online discussion sessions, as these will not always be recorded and these offer the best opportunity to interact with the other participants on the course

-Submit compulsory letter of intent
+Your letter of intent must include: